adrianoBP/better-wordle/README.md

 ### Overkill

-(i.e. components, split all files, validation, etc.)

-Many elements of the project could be considered excessive, however, this has been done on purpose as, we were advised that this project has to be a testament of our knowledge of Javascript, HTML and CSS.
+Many elements of the project could be considered excessive, however, this has been done on purpose as, we were advised that this project has to be a testament to our knowledge of Javascript, HTML and CSS.
 Some of the elements that can be considered excessive are:

 - Componentisation of the elements, for example, having a keyboard component that contains a key component
 - Controllers / Services separation: due to the simplicity of the project, it may have not been needed to separate the backend, however, this has been done to build a solid structure for any future developments.